 Even if KOReader is set to full refresh after every page, you may still see some ghosting/residue after turning pages.
 This is a limitation of e-ink screen technology and can be observed on the latest generation devices, especially while reading mixed content (text+images) documents.
 As a workaround, you can refresh one more time manually after turning the page to get rid of these artifacts if they bother you (short diagonal swipe gesture by default).

 Sleep covers generally use a magnet embedded in the cover which enables wake up and sleep events via triggering a sensor in your device.
-In some cases like misaligned magnets, weak magnets etc. this triggering can be problematic.
-If you are having problems with waking up your device with your cover, you can disable this feature via this menu:
+This sensor can sometimes be mentioned as a Hall sensor or Hall effect sensor.
+In some cases like misaligned or weak magnets, this triggering can be problematic.
+If you are having problems with your device waking up because of your cover, you can disable this feature via this menu:

 If you get miscentered titles, headings or separators, or unexpected text indentation, try switching the style for your document. epub.css to html5.css.
 This kind of problems happen because some publishers assume their books will only be read on web browser engine based readers, so they don't bother "resetting" the styles.